Blaizzy/mlx-embeddings/docs/Manpage.md

   Don't delete the temporary files created during installation.
 * `--display-times`:
   Print install times for each formula at the end of the run.
+* `--dry-run`:
+  Show what would be upgraded, but do not actually upgrade anything.

 ### `uses` [*`options`*] *`formula`*